Family, Children & Education

 Languages in the UK

 The most common of all languages in the UK is indeed English.
-Nonetheless, there are quite a few interesting things that foreign nationals relocating to Britain may not know about languages in the UK.
+Nonetheless, there are quite a few interesting things that foreign nationals relocating to Great Britain and Northern Ireland may not know about languages in the UK.

 For instance, most people have some vague idea what Cockney English sounds like, but what about “Jafaican”?
 Were you aware that there are now two official languages in the UK?
 Where can you improve your own English language proficiency, e.g. for academic or professional reasons?